Homemade Gingerbread Spice Mix

 Have fun experimenting with your homemade gingerbread seasoning this winter!
 Although it’s perfect for making gingerbread (duh!), it works well in many kinds of recipes.

-- Use it to rim winter drinks like Apple Cider and Mulled Wine (combine 3 tablespoons sugar + 1.5 teaspoons spice mix)
+- Rim winter drinks like apple cider and mulled wine (combine 3 tablespoons sugar + 1.5 teaspoons spice mix)

 - Use it any time a recipe calls for pumpkin pie spice